Thank you for your response

 For instance, if your financial year is from 1 April 2020 to 31 March 2021, then it is known as FY 2020-21.
 The assessment year for the money earned during this period would begin after the financial year ends – that is from 1 April 2021 to 31 March 2022.
 Hence, the assessment year would be AY 2022-22.

-Since income for any particular financial year is evaluated and taxed in the assessment year, income tax return forms have AY.
-Income earned in a financial year cannot be taxed before it is earned.
+Since income for any particular financial year is evaluated and taxed in the assessment year, income tax return forms have assessment year (AY).
+As the income earned in a financial year cannot be taxed before it is earned, so it is taxed in the following year.

 The financial year (FY) in Hindi is called वित्तीय वर्ष and assessment year (AY) in Hindi is called निर्धारण वर्ष.

-A taxpayer should file an income tax return in the Assessment Year, which is the year following the closure of a financial year.
+A taxpayer should file an income tax return in the assessment year (AY), which is the year following the closure of a financial year.

 You should calculate your income for the full financial year and calculate the tax thereon.
 You need to file an income tax return when your income exceeds Rs 2.5 lakh.